DataPharm007/DataPharm007.GitHub.io/Excel-iFood Project.md

 **- (Data not shown)** *Analysis shows that most responders opted in to campaigns during the month of January and preferably on a Saturday followed closely by Thursday.
 So, campaigns should be tailored to reach recipients by Thursdays or Saturdays.*

+### In Conclusion:
+King Marginus (The CEO), overjoyed, declared a grand feast celebrating turning their data into a story of triumph.
 And that, dear reader, is how a kingdom on the data planet Excelos turned its fortunes around and thrived once more.

 Thank you for discovering with me.